ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 From the interface problems, one can deduce jump values of the solution $w^k$ and $v$ and their derivatives as follows

-The two interface problems are discretized with a second-order three-point finite difference method with the Cartesian grid on the interval $[0,1]$.
+The two interface problems are discretized with a second-order three-point finite difference method on the Cartesian grid over the interval $(0, 1)$.
 In the vicinity of the interface, due to the low regularity of the solution, the local truncation error is large and leads to a poor approximation of the interface problem.
-This problem can be mitigated by adding correction terms computed from the jump conditions to the right-hand side of the finite difference equations as defect corrections \cite{Zhou2023}.
-As a result, the local truncation error becomes relatively small such that one can obtain accurate approximations.
+This difficulty can be mitigated by adding correction terms, computed from the jump conditions, to the right-hand side of the finite difference equations as defect corrections \cite{Zhou2023}.
+As a result, the local truncation error becomes sufficiently small to obtain accurate approximations.
 For example, let $v_i$ for $i=0,1,\cdots, N$ be the numerical approximation to the solution of \eqref{eqn:ifp-v} at the grid node $x_i$.
 The corrected finite difference scheme is given by

 together with the boundary condition $v_0=v_N = 0$.
-Here, $C_i$ is the correction term, which can be computed with the jump values \eqref{eqn:jumps-v}.
-We stress that linear systems of the 1D interface problems are still tri-diagonal since corrections are only made for right-hand sides.
-The systems can be solved with the highly efficient LU decomposition method, precisely, the Thomas algorithm.
-In addition, the tri-diagonal linear systems are all the same if the problem has a constant coefficient and is discretized with the same mesh size in each space direction.
-At the implementation level, one only needs to call the LU decomposition procedure in advance and store the results for subsequent computations.
+Here, $C_i$ is the correction term, which can be computed with the jump values in \eqref{eqn:jumps-v}.
+We emphasize that the linear systems for the 1D interface problems remain tridiagonal because corrections are made only to the right-hand sides.
+These systems can be solved with a highly efficient LU decomposition method, namely, the Thomas algorithm.
+In addition, the tridiagonal linear systems are all identical if the problem has a constant coefficient and is discretized with the same mesh size in each spatial direction.
+At the implementation level, one needs only to perform the LU decomposition in advance and store the results for subsequent computations.
 Solving subsequent 1D interface problems only requires forward and backward substitutions.